-Such is the character of Christ as revealed in His This is the character of God.
-It is from the life.
-Father's heart that the streams of divine compassion, manifest in Christ, flow out to the children of men.
+Such is the character of Christ as revealed in His life.
+This is the character of God.
+It is from the Father's heart that the streams of divine compassion. manifest in Christ, flow out to the children of men.
 Jesus, the tender, pitying Saviour, was God "manifest in the flesh."
+1

 It was to redeem us that Jesus lived and suffered and died.
 He became a "Man of sorrows," that we might be made partakers of everlasting joy.
 God permitted His beloved Son, full of grace and truth, to come from a world of indescribable glory, to a world marred and blighted with sin, darkened with the shadow of death and the curse.

-He permitted Him to leave the bosom of His love, the adoration of the angels, to suffer shame, insult, humiliation, hatred, and death.
-"The chastisement of our peace was upon Him; and with His stripes we are healed."
-Behold Him in the wilderness, in Gethsemane, upon the cross!
+He permitted Him to leave the bosom of His love, the adoration of the angels, to suffer shame, insult, humiliation, hatred, and death. chastisement of our peace was upon Him; and with His stripes we are healed."
+2 Behold Him in the wilderness, in Gethsemane, upon the cross!
 The spotless Son of God took upon Himself the burden of sin.
 He who had been one with God, felt in His soul the awful separation that sin makes between God and man.
 This wrung from His lips the anguished cry, "My God, My God, why hast Thou forsaken Me?"
-It was the burden of sin.
+3 It was the burden of sin, the sense of its terrible enormity, of its separation of the soul from God,-it was this that broke the heart of the Son of God.

-Behold Him in
+Behold Him in the wilderness

-Tim.
+^{1 1} Tim.
 3: 16.